Akatmks/vsquickview/README.md

 ### Using preview group

-Additionally, you can also create preview group for a selecteds list of frames you want to compare.
+Additionally, you can also create preview group for a selected list of frames you want to compare.

 Set preview group using the `vsquickview.SetPreviewGroup()` function:
 ```py